 We already wrote about your most compelling opening line to start the dialogue.
 Dialogue is fun: you can invite as many people as you and your issue want and need.
 Everyone can join whenever they want and they have privacy if they want.
 They learn from each other and rate your dialogue with a big eight!
 For your question design we have a whitepaper with 18 design principles, designing your question with our unique QuestionDesignLab and inspiration for the best completion of your question.

-In addition, we share here some complete texts as an invitation to your dialogue about how they have been used by organizations in previous dialogues.
+In addition, we share here some complete texts as an invitation to your dialogue.
+Some of these were literally or near-literally deployed by organizations in previous dialogues.
 This means that 100,000s of people were involved, challenged and activated to think along, solve the puzzle and initiate change, collectively!
 Real change and transformations are a people-centric activity: whether the change is small (new working methods, new schedules) or major (energy transition, reorganization).
 Leadership of teams, departments and the entire organization, municipality, healthcare institution or other type of company thus embrace the power of people thinking, reflecting and increasing each others’ opening up to change.
 Quite a bit different from listening to people delegate to HR who delegates it to a survey platform.
 Everyone now admits that surveys have not delivered what they promised (even the CEOs of these types of platforms), that follow-up hardly takes place, and involvement, trust and connection have become weaker.
 Gallup currently measures that in many countries only dozen(s) % of employees consider themselves actively engaged.

 We all need to move towards a new model of ‘listening’.
 One that we believe should be based on trust, dialogue, connecting and performing together.
 Close to work, close to change, close to action and above all: together.
 Driven by managers and open questions, supported by HR, instead of driven by HR surveys, with reports sent to managers.
 This applies not only to government organizations, healthcare, education, but also to commercial organizations and governments.
 And not only with their internal people, but also with their external people: patients, customers, members and residents.

 Back to your dialogue: how do you compose your invitation?
+What can you even learn from your regular opening of a team meeting for example, such as in this blog from INSEAD.
 What do you need and want to say in it?
 How do you involve and touch your target group?
 How do you provide context and inform them?

 What do we say in CircleLytics itself, when you draw up your invitation for your dialogue: